avinashvaidya09/task-manager/README.md

     ```

 ```
-Task - 4 : Enabled authentication and authorization using SAP BTP XSUAA service.
+Task - 4 : Enable authentication and authorization using SAP BTP XSUAA service.
 ```

 1. Create file `xs-security.json` in the root project directory with the help of following command